 Rhys Williams is Lecturer in Energy & Environmental Humanities in the School of Critical Studies.
 He works on the intersection between fantasy and narrative on the one hand, and energy, ecology, and infrastructure on the other.
 He is a member of the Petrocultures Research Group, the After Oil Research Group, and the Grierson Research Group.
 He formerly organised the Energy and Ecology Group at UofG.

-Deirdre Shaw is Professor of Marketing and Consumer Research in the Adam Smith Business School.
+Deirdre Shaw is Professor of Consumer Ethics and Sustainability in the Adam Smith Business School.
 She is an expert in consumption ethics.
 Her work focuses on consumer research with a specific focus on understanding and mobilising more sustainable behaviours.
 It is positioned within a multiple stakeholder context, recognising the importance of collaboration and action across multiple stakeholders to support sustainable actions.

 Petra Meier is Professor of Public Health in the MRC/CSO Social and Public Health Sciences unit.
 She is an expert in public health policy, with a focus on the social, political and environmental determinants of health and wellbeing.
 She is interested in exploring how systems science approaches can help us “multi-solve” key health, social, economic and environmental challenges, that is, to maximise the co-benefits of policy actions across different goals as well as avoiding unintended negative consequences.
 She is the Director of the Systems Science in Public Health and Health Economics Research (SIPHER) Consortium.